xbeat/Machine-Learning/README.md

 What is Backpropagation?

 Backpropagation is a fundamental algorithm in neural networks that calculates gradients of the loss function with respect to network weights.
 It's the key mechanism allowing neural networks to learn from errors and improve their performance over time.

+## Mastering Searching Algorithms in Python

+Introduction to Searching Algorithms

+Searching algorithms are fundamental techniques used to find specific items within a collection of data.
+In Python, these algorithms play a crucial role in efficiently locating elements in various data structures such as lists, arrays, and dictionaries.
+Understanding and implementing these algorithms is essential for writing optimized code and improving overall program performance.

+## Visualizing Machine Learning Insights

+Introduction to Visualization in Machine Learning

+Visualization is a crucial tool in machine learning that helps us understand complex data, interpret models, and gain insights into the learning process.
+It allows us to identify patterns, anomalies, and trends that might be difficult to detect through numerical analysis alone.
+In this presentation, we'll explore various visualization techniques and their applications in machine learning.

 ## Vector Databases and Qd-trees for Building RAG Systems